-Requiring users to confirm their data helps reduce the number of unverified spam accounts.
+Requiring users to go through account confirmation helps reduce the number of unverified spam accounts.
 It also makes it easier for your marketing team to communicate with users or clients.

-Furthermore, verification is helpful for users themselves because it reduces the risk of them creating an account using an incorrect or old email address they no longer have access to.
+Furthermore, verification is helpful for users themselves because it reduces the risk of them creating an account using an incorrect or old email address they no longer have access.

 When it comes to managing a customer portal, you also need to make sure that all accounts used to access it are valid and are owned by your customers or users.